What Is ADHD Hyperfocus?

 A common — but confusing — symptom of ADHD is called “hyperfocus,” or the ability to zero in intensely on an interesting project or activity for hours at a time.

-What you might not know about ADHD is that there’s another side: the tendency for children and adults with attention deficit disorder to focus very intently on things that do interest them.
+Hyperfocus is the tendency for children and adults with attention deficit hyperactivity disorder (ADHD or ADD) to focus very intently on things that interest them.
 At times, the focus is so strong that they become oblivious to the world around them.
 Hyperfocus is the flipside of another ADHD symptom, distractibility.

 For children, the object of “hyperfocus” might be playing a video game or watching TV.
 For adults, it might be shopping or surfing the Internet.
 But whatever holds the attention, the result is the same: Unless something or someone interrupts, hours drift by as important tasks and relationships fall by the wayside.

 “People who think ADHD means having a short attention span misunderstand what ADHD is,” says Kathleen Nadeau, Ph.D., a psychologist in Silver Spring, Maryland, and the author of ADD-Friendly Ways to Organize Your Life.
 “A better way to look at it is that people with ADHD have a disregulated attention system.”

 Like distractibility, hyperfocus is thought to result from abnormally low levels of dopamine, a neurotransmitter that is particularly active in the brain’s frontal lobes.
 This dopamine deficiency makes it hard to “shift gears” to take up boring-but-necessary tasks.